 Profile of Malawi

 The country of Malawi is located in Africa, south of the equator near Madagascar and is about on the same latitude as Brazil and the northern part of Australia.
 Given that it isn’t too far south of the equator it should come as no surprise that agriculture is a large part of the economy of Malawi.
-According to the CIA World Fact Book, this country which is about the size of Pennsylvania, exports tobacco, tea, sugar, cotton, coffee, and peanuts in decreasing order.
+According to the CIA World Fact Book, this country which is about the size of Pennsylvania, exports tobacco, tea, raw sugar, beans, soybean products, clothing and apparel in decreasing order.
 Indeed tobacco is the largest by far making up more than 50% of exports from the country.

 As countries go, Malawi is relatively young.
 It was created as a British protectorate in 1891 and only became an independent nation in 1964.
-While it is a democracy now the people of the country experienced many strict laws under the one-time “President for Life” Hastings Banda.
+The majority of Malawi’s citizens are descendants of the Maravi, who settled into the region during the 1400s.
+While it is a democracy now, the people of the country experienced many strict laws under the one-time “President for Life” Hastings Banda until his reign ended in 1993.

 Malawi Tea from Satemwa Estate